 - 2 tablespoons tomato paste

 - 4 tablespoons olive oil

-- 1 vegetable bouillon (or chicken, if not vegan)
+- 1 vegetable bouillon cube, or 1 tablespoon powdered (you can also use chicken if not vegan)

 - ½ teaspoon ground allspice